 We will deal with any allegation of abuse quickly, in a fair and consistent way that provides effective child protection while also supporting the individual who is the subject of the allegation.
+It is important that the school/academy has clear reporting procedures in place regarding allegations and all reports will be investigated in full by the Trust, no matter how minor these may seem.

 A 'case manager' will lead any investigation.
-This will be the Headteacher/Principal, or the Chair of Governors where the Headteacher/Principal is the subject of the allegation.
+This will be the Chief Operating Officer (COO) or a Designated Senior Leader (such as the Headteacher/Principal).
+The Chair of Governors may take on this role if a Senior Leader is the subject of the allegation.
 The case manager will be identified at the earliest opportunity.

 Our procedures for dealing with allegations will be applied with common sense and judgement.
+The Trust will ensure that allegations are managed fairly, quickly and consistently.